Why are timed-entry tickets encouraged?

 Can you accommodate walk-in visitors?

-Why can’t I book a reservation after a specific date?
+Why can’t I book a visit after a specific date?

 What if I need to cancel or make a change to my reservation?

-With our private reservations, there are a limited number of time slots available per day.
 Please contact us at email@example.com or 314 754 1848 at least 24 hours in advance to cancel or update your reservation.
-There is no need to notify us in advance if there is a change in the size of your group as long as it does not exceed the 10-person limit.
+There is no need to notify us in advance if there is a change in the size of your group as long as it does not exceed the six-person limit.

 Do I need to print a ticket in advance?